jake-b/WiReachFlashTool/README.md

 1. Place Fpro.IMG in the same directory as the tool.
 2. Run the tool with the -f parameter to select the flash type and the -p parameter to select a serial port to use.
 Include the IMF file you wish to flash.
+For example:

+     python3 wireach_flash.py -f 4 -p /dev/tty.wchusbserial1420  i2128d811d29BCOM.imf

-3. Croass your fingers and hope this doens't brick your tool.
+3. Cross your fingers and hope this doens't brick your module.
 4. Be prepared to use the iChipConfig Utility mentioned earllier to fix (re-apply firwmare, bootloader) when this tool likely bricks your module.